 Have some time to spare and want a unique way to get to New York?
 Check out transatlantic repositioning cruises from Europe to New York!
 A quick search on CruiseDirect shows options from both Germany and Denmark for as little as $121 per night – including two nights to explore Reykjavik without paying the exorbitant lodging costs there.
 A cruise may not be the cheapest way to get to New York, but may be a solid value if you want to combine your visit with a completely different travel experience.

 Best places to stay in New York on a budget

 Once you’ve gotten to New York City, it’s likely that your biggest budget item will be accommodation.
 What are the best places to stay in New York on a budget?
 There are so many choices!
 Hopefully one of the options below will meet your needs.

 The best things in life are free

 What the cheapest place to stay in NYC?
 The free one.

 When a friend found out we were interested in visiting New York, he reached out and offered us his guest room in Queens.
 We couldn’t pass that up!
 Everything in New York City is expensive, so if you can save money by staying with a friend, by all means do it!

 What if you don’t have a generous friend living in NYC who’ll put you up for a few days?
 Then make one through HomeExchange!
 We spent our first three nights at a spacious HomeExchange apartment right near Central Park on the Upper West Side while the owners were out of town for a family reunion.
 You can read all about how HomeExchange works, but the best and most important thing to know about the program is that you and your host do not have to match for dates and locations.
 The non-reciprocal option gives you the opportunity to trade points for a stay at someone’s home when they won’t be using it – no matter where they’ll be.
 Your only out-of-pocket expense is $15 per night to cover insurance and customer service.
-Read about it here or sign up now (with some extra bonus points to start you off).
+Read about it here or sign up now.

 Best budget hotels in NYC